 Like our sister organisations in the Australian Land Conservation Alliance, Trust for Nature has developed communities of landholders who are engaged with their local environment, and provides a link between private landholders, sustainable land management and environmental outcomes at a local, regional and state scale.
 We harness the enthusiasm and expertise of those already living on and managing the land: building the land management capacity of landholders through active stewardship programs, changing land management practices to become more sustainable, and contributing to the achievement of national and international conservation targets.
 And by working in productive landscapes, farmers are benefitting from this support for sustainable land management (e.g. from weed management, wind breaks and managing soil erosion).
-In this way our work - and that of our sister organisations across Australia - strongly links to the themes tackled by the Issues Paper.
+In this way our work - and that of our sister organisations across Australia - strongly links to the themes tackled by the Discussion Paper.

-A. General response to the Issues Paper
+General response to the Discussion Paper

-Trust for Nature thoroughly supports the fundamental concept raised in the Issues Paper - that climate change mitigation, land sector and natural resource management policies should be better integrated.
+Trust for Nature believes that climate change mitigation, land sector and natural resource management policies should be better integrated.
 As described above, we steward vast carbon stores for the public good, and are achieving significant carbon benefits through our many and varied projects, yet are frustrated by the extremely limited opportunities to have those carbon benefits recognised through the existing climate change policy framework.

 To date Trust for Nature has not found opportunities for its work to be supported by the climate change policy framework, although some of its sister organisations have found limited opportunities to do so.
 Overall we have found the existing and prior climate change legislation to be too prescriptive to fit any of our conservation activities within its ambit.
+The draft Woodlands Restoration methodology holds out some hope in this area however even if it is approved, it will still have a very limited scope and most conservation-driven projects will not meet the methodology's requirements.